 The total flavonol content exhibited considerable dynamic variation in both the peel and the flesh (Fig 5 c and d).
 For the peel, all the CHI/DR lines showed significantly higher flavonol content than the wild type and DR lines.
 The CHI-8 line has highest flavonol content than any other transgenic plants.
 The CHI-6 line has no significant flavonol differences with CHI/DR and it has higher flavonol content than DR and wild type lines.
 This implied that the substantial increase in total anthocyanin content might not occur at the expense of total flavonols.

 Regarding the flesh, all the CHI/DR lines exhibited significant differences from all of the CHI and DR lines as well as the wild type plants.
-In flesh, the CHI/DR lines exhibited 150–200 times more total flavonol content (0.45 - 0.5 ug/mg) than the wild type plants (0.003 ug/mg), however the CHI and DR only lines approximately 20–27 times (0.06 – 0.08 ug/mg) and 50–60 times (average 0.15-0.18 ug/mg) than wild type plants., respectively.
+In flesh, the CHI/DR lines exhibited 150–200 fold more total flavonol content (0.45 - 0.5 ug/mg) than the wild type plants (0.003 ug/mg), however the CHI and DR only lines approximately 20–27 fold (0.06 – 0.08 ug/mg) and 50–60 fold (average 0.15-0.18 ug/mg) than wild type plants., respectively.
 Addition of CHI to DR lines approximately increased total flavonol content 1.7 fold from 3.1 ug/mg in DR to 5.3 ug/mg in CHI/DR in peel and 2.8 fold from 0.18 ug/mg in DR to 0.5 ug/mg in CHI in flesh.

 Flavonol composition of in CHI-, DR-, and CHI/DR-expressing tomatoes